MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/17-design-machine-learning-solution-case-study.md

 **Estimated Time: 15 minutes**

 > [!NOTE]
 > To complete this exercise, read the case study carefully.
-Apply the design principles you've learned throughout this module to make informed decisions.
+Apply the design principles you've learned to make informed decisions.
 At the end, you'll test your understanding by answering knowledge check questions.

 Welcome to Contoso Retail!
 You've been hired as the **lead data scientist** to help us design a machine learning training solution.